-We utilize state-of-the-art laboratory equipment in our own In House Laboratory where we can perform both common and emergency labwork.
-We are fully equipped for the wide range of Imaging Diagnostics with up to date technology in Digital X-Ray, MRI, CT Scan and Ultrasound.
+We utilize state-of-the-art equipment in our in-house laboratory, where we can perform both common and emergency labwork.
+We are fully equipped for a wide range of imaging diagnostics with up-to-date technology in digital X-ray, MRI, CT scan and ultrasound.

 In House Laboratory

-We utilize state-of-the-art laboratory equipment to facilitate identification of underlying health issues in order to help keep our animal companions healthy and happy.
-When our animal companions are in pain they can not tell us where they are hurting.
-As a step toward establishing what is happening, we perform lab tests to help identify common concerns such as: dehydration, anemia, and infection to extensive concerns such as: kidney disease, liver disease, and pancreatitis.
+We utilize state-of-the-art laboratory equipment to identify underlying health issues in order to keep our animal companions healthy and happy.
+When our animal companions are in pain, they cannot tell us where they are hurting.
+In order to establish what is happening, we perform lab tests to help identify common concerns such as dehydration, anemia and infection, in addition to more extensive concerns such as kidney disease, liver disease and pancreatitis.

 We highly recommend annual testing for the following: